 The current advice for how to reduce your risks is likely to change every week.

-This will depend on how successfully MPX is contained or on whether cases continue to rise.
-This might mean this advice changes, depending on where you live and on different social situations.
+This will depend on how successfully MPOX is contained or on whether cases continue to rise.
+This might mean this advice changes, depending on where you live and in different social situations.

 This also involves a personal approach to healthcare both for yourself and for the community.
 For example, to get medical advice if you feel unwell or develop unexpected skin bumps or ulcers.
 This will also help you access the best care to recover quickly.